Rosettea/Hilbish/docs/api/hilbish/hilbish.editor.md

 </a>
 </h4>

 Reads a keystroke from the user.
-This is in a format
-of something like Ctrl-L..
+This is in a format of something like Ctrl-L.
 #### Parameters
 This function has no parameters.
 </div>